stephengold/MonkeyWrench/README.md

 ## An overview of the non-automated test software

-The following apps are found in the "apps" subproject:
+The following desktop applications are found in the "apps" subproject:

 ### CompareLoaders

-A graphical tool for comparing MonkeyWrench with the asset loaders built into JMonkeyEngine.
+A graphical tool for comparing MonkeyWrench to the asset loaders built into JMonkeyEngine.

 You can run it from the command line:
 + using Bash or PowerShell or Zsh: `./gradlew CompareLoaders`